forkunited/soccer-learning/README.md

 # soccer-learning

 This repository contains code for our soccer RL project for CS 238.
-The repository contains the following files:
+The repository contains the following code files:

 * run.py - Code for running Q-learning experiments (entry point)
 * experiment_soccer.py - Implementation for the experiments